tszheichoi/awesome-sensor-logger/README.md

   }
 ```
 ## Live Data Streaming
-> 💡: **New in Version 1.30**: Sensor Logger now supports pushing live data via HTTP and MQTT.
-See https://github.com/tszheichoi/awesome-sensor-logger/blob/main/PUSHING.md for documentation on MQTT.
+> 💡: **New in Version 1.30**: Sensor Logger now supports pushing live data via MQTT.
+See https://github.com/tszheichoi/awesome-sensor-logger/blob/main/PUSHING.md for more.

 Sensor Logger supports pushing live data via HTTP.
 This can be enabled by tapping the gear icon on the Logger page.
 All enabled sensors during a recording will be streamed every 200ms to the specified URL.
 To display the streamed data, you will need to set up a webserver on another computer.